Starpest/Generate_SysInfo/README.md

 1. Install Python: If you don't have Python installed on your computer, you can download it from the official website: https://www.python.org/downloads/.
 Make sure to select the appropriate version for your operating system (Windows, macOS, or Linux).

-2. Copy the code: Copy the Python code provided in the previous response and paste it into a text editor.
+2. Run or copy the code: Copy the Python code provided paste it into a text editor.
 Save the file with a `.py` extension, for example, `system_info_report.py`.

 3. Open a terminal or command prompt: Open a terminal (Linux or macOS) or command prompt (Windows).